bikepartydavis/bikepartydavis.github.io/README.md

 ### **When**

 We ride on the last Friday of the month. <br>
 The ride starts at 7:30 PM.
 We gather at 7:00 PM.

 A voulnteer pre-ride happens the preceeding Wednesday.

 ### **Where**

-The ride starts at the Farmer's Market Plaza in Downtown Davis.
+The ride starts at the Farmer's Market Plaza in Downtown Davis.<br>
 Gather at the North Side nearest Community Park.

 [Google Maps Link](https://goo.gl/maps/xGCGkKqiZqXwbfjMA)